-Read on to find out why having the ability to deploy apps through your own app store is invaluable.
+Is your business venturing into the world of mobility?
+If you’ve developed an enterprise app and now need to develop a mobile app deployment strategy, you’ll be faced with many options and considerations.
+Read on to find out why having the ability to deploy apps through your own private app store is invaluable.

 Once your company has developed a mobile app for use by its employees, one of the final considerations is how to deploy that app.
 Is it better to place it in one of the major existing app stores and allow employees to download it from those sites?
 Or does it make more sense to create your own private company app store, and retain control over every single aspect of your investment in enterprise mobility?
 While the Apple and Android app stores are very effective at distributing mobile apps to consumers, employee-facing enterprise mobile apps are a different animal altogether, and should be treated as such.
 Why is a private app store so beneficial to enterprises?
 There are a multitude of reasons, and we’ve listed six of them here.

-6 Benefits of a Private App Store
+6 Benefits of a Private App Store for Your Business

 4. Private app stores allow deeper access to user behavior data.
 Rather than only gathering data on user behavior once the app has been downloaded, a private app store allows enterprises to collect and analyze that behavior even within the store, and before download, which can provide clues to bolstering employee adoption.

 5. They encourage employee adoption.
 Having a company app store conveys a feel of solidity and strength to a new enterprise mobility initiative.
 Its ease of use and its professional appearance make it simple to understand and get on board with.